emilychhun/Note-Taker/README.md

   *Steps required to install project and how to get the development environment running:*

-💽💽 In order to use the application, first the user will need to have node.js installed.
-Then, user will need to clone the repository into the command line.
-Once the repository has been cloned, the user will need to change directories into the repository and run the command "npm install" in order to retrieve the neccessary dependencies.
+💽💽 The dependencies are necessary to be installed to be able to run the application To Run this application you are required to install nodemon, npm express, and npm package called "uuid".

 <br />